antonbabenko/terraform-best-practices/faq.md

 # FAQ

-## What are the tools I should be aware and consider using?
+## What are the tools I should be aware of and consider using?

  - **[Terragrunt](https://terragrunt.gruntwork.io/)** - Orchestration tool
  - **[tflint](https://github.com/terraform-linters/tflint)** - Code linter